tiagoleonmelo/face-recognition/draft.md

 ### Without feature extraction

+When using unregularized parameters and no Principal Component Analysis or other means of feature extraction, the two models (using Linear and RBF kernels) take a total time of 1176.039 seconds to be finely tuned and trained using Grid-Search.

+[INSERT PLOTS FOR SVMs {linear, rbf} HERE]

-When using unregularized parameters and no Principal Component Analysis or other means of feature extraction, the model takes a total time of around 665 seconds to be finely tuned and trained.
-As to making predictions, once it has been tuned, it is able to predict 82 testing examples in under 0.5 seconds, which results in a total of 164 predictions per second or, in other words, 0.006 seconds per prediction..
-We obtained a total accuracy of 98\% on the testing set, as well as an F1 Score, Precision and Recall scores of X, Y and Z, respectively.
+As to making predictions, once it has been tuned, it is able to predict 82 testing examples in under 0.5 seconds, which results in a total of 164 predictions per second or, in other words, 0.006 seconds per prediction.
+We obtained a total accuracy of 100\% on the testing set, which results in a F1, Precision and Recall scores of 1.00.
 The obtained confusion matrix can be seen below.
 It is worth mentioning however, if the training and testing sets that have previously been shuffled before had not had the processing of "picking" one example of each class before splitting, it would have been possible for some classes show up in training and not in testing and hence some labels to have no data represented in the matrix.

 [SHOW CONFUSION MATRIX]

-[SHOW WRONG PREDICTIONS]

-If we randomly select a few testing samples however, we notice the model performs reasonably well at predicting the represented subjects.
+If we randomly select a few testing samples, we notice the model performs reasonably well at predicting the represented subjects.

 [SHOW COOL PREDICTIONS]

 Comparing the results obtained with those stated by [3], we already achieve a better model accuracy and overall metrics, given they obtained less than 92%.
+Let us now analyze how well our model does when using feacture extraction.

-### With feature extraction using Eigenfaces
+### With feature extraction using Principal Component Analysis

+As proposed in [1], by projecting face images into a feature space that best encodes the variation among known face images, we can achieve a much superior performance through means of feature reduction/extraction.
+The feature space is defined by the eigenvectors of each face: the eigenfaces, which do not necessarily correspond to real facial features, such as eyes, noses or ears.
+These eigenvectors are obtained using PCA.

+As to when these methods are applied and the facial features are extracted through Principal Component Analysis, the two models (once again, with Linear and RBF kernels) display much higher performance.
+In this example, we opted to reduce the feature space to 100 features, from the original 10304.
+Some of the obtained Eigenfaces can be seen in Figure X.

+[SHOW EIGENFACES]

+Fine-tuning our Support Vector Machines takes a total time of 665 seconds using Grid-Search, about 6 times less compared to the model fine-tuning without any feature extractions.

+[INSERT PLOTS FOR SVMs {linear, rbf} HERE]

+The quantative evaluation of the model quality on the test set shows nevertheless similar results.
+When using PCA, we obtained a total accuracy of 98\% on the testing set, as well as an F1 Score, Precision and Recall scores of X, Y and Z, respectively.
+The obtained confusion matrix can also be seen below.

+[SHOW CONFUSION MATRIX]

+The qualitative comparison between the two approaches can be seen in Table 1, along with the obtained metrics.

+[SHOW TABLE COMPARING PCA VS NO PCA]

 ## Conclusions

+Thanks to this project we can have a much better understand of the underlying foundations of the current State of the Art when solving Face Recognition problems.
+Approaches such as HMM and using Eigenfaces played a major role in the development of solutions in this field.
+In this project, we also had the chance to understand and study advanced mathematical concepts such as Eigenvectors and how they can be applied in Machine Learning and real world problems, by implementing and visualizing Eigenfaces.
+Albeit not implemented, thanks to this paper we learned more about Hidden Markov Models as seen in [2].

+As to results, when picking a model we immediately spot Support Vector Machines constitute a great choice for pattern recognition even in complex problems as such.
+Furthermore, we can infer feature extraction drastically increases model performance at a very reasonable price.
+We also learned feature extraction from faces using Principal Component Analysis, as well as using the Grid Search algorithm to fine tune machine learning models.